It might seem like the entire planet is enamoured with Star Wars, but one director’s not so smitten.

 Speaking during an interview on the ‘Howard Stern Show’ yesterday, Tarantino claimed Disney ruined the planned opening of the movie, as reported by Movie Pilot.

 “We were gonna play at the Cinerama Dome on the 25th,” explains the director.
 “We were gonna open there and play exclusively for two weeks.
-And Star Wars was gonna play the two weeks before us.”
+And

 “So the thing about it was, Disney, who owns Star Wars, decided, ‘Well, you know what?
 Maybe we wanna play throughout the entire holiday season.
 So we’re gonna go to the Cinerama Dome and say that they can’t honour their contract with us to show the Hateful Eight.”